Skip to content

 What you get

 A USPAP-compliant residential appraisal with explicit comparable-selection narrative — particularly important in low-volume markets.
-Signed by a Utah Certified Residential Appraiser.
+Signed by a Utah Certified Residential Appraiser (Lic.
+10948175-CR00).
+Independent and non-AMC.
 For Morgan County engagements, request a quote.
-Reports delivered 5–7 business days from inspection access; rural-acreage assignments may take longer.
+Reports delivered 5–7 business days from inspection access; rural-acreage assignments may take 7–10 days because of expanded comparable research.